EllenMengqiXu/SQL/README.md

 SQL
 ===

-This file is basic command as in SQL.
+This file shows basic commands in SQL.

 * Create table